 Hailing from the Scottish Borders, Girl Upstairs is a singer-songwriter currently based in Glasgow.
 Taking inspiration from artists such as Phoebe Bridgers, Joni Mitchell and Karine Polwart.
 She has been featured on BBC Introducing Scotland, Radio nan Gaidheal, TD4 Radio, Amazing Radio and played King Tut’s as part of their Summer Nights sessions.
 She supports The Marches on 8 March 2025 at The Poetry Club at SWG3

-Blending elements of folk, jazz, blues, pop, and gospel, Ellyn Oliver has secured airplay via BBC Radio Scotland, BBC Introducing and on Christian radio station UCB.
-She has also performed at festivals such as Orkney Jazz and Blues Festival, and Northern Ireland’s Limivady Jazz and Blues Festival and won the Danny Kyle Open Stage Award at Celtic Connections.
+Blending elements of folk, jazz, blues, pop, and gospel, Ellyn Oliver is Artist of the Week in The Scotsman secured airplay via BBC Radio Scotland, BBC Introducing, Amazing Radio, Christian station UCB and Radio Wigwam.
+She has performed at festivals like Celtic Connections, Edinburgh Festival Fringe, Belladrum Tartan Heart Festival, Orkney Jazz and Blues Festival, and Limivady Jazz and Blues Festival in Northern Ireland.
+Watch out for several launch parties to coincide with singles released from her Seaglass EP.

 Corner Shop Prophets is a ragtag bunch of professional musicians who needed the excuse to play a few songs that aren’t requested during the usual Saturday night sessions.
 Influences are pulled from every direction – from traditional country to Americana and punk rock.
 They support Scol at Bennigans Bar in DERRY on Friday 28 March 2025